ncatlab/nlab-content/pages/6/4/8/2/2846/content.md

 # Inconsistency

-The "ultimate" closure property, hence the "strongest" large cardinal axiom, would be having an elementary embedding $j\colon V\to V$ (i.e. $M$ is all of $V$).
+The "ultimate" closure property, hence the "strongest" large cardinal axiom, would be having a nontrivial elementary embedding $j\colon V\to V$ (i.e. $M$ is all of $V$).
 Sometimes the critical point of such an embedding, if one exists, is called a *Reinhardt cardinal*.
 However, having such an e.e. turns out to be inconsistent...sort of.

 The technicality is that because any e.e. $V\to V$ is a [[proper class]], the proposition "there does not exist an e.e. $V\to V$" cannot be stated in ZF (one cannot quantify over proper classes).
 What we can prove is the following meta-theorem (one instance per formula $\varphi(x,y)$ that might define an e.e.).